Understanding the EU Taxonomy

 The EU Taxonomy is all about giving guidance and support to nudge us towards a more sustainable future.
 It's in sync with the EU's climate and environmental goals.
 So, when investors take advantage of the taxonomy, they can make smart choices and do their part to create a greener world.
 It's a win-win situation for everyone involved!

-Application of the EU Taxonomy for Companies
+Application of the EU Taxonomy for companies

 The EU taxonomy regulation considers different circumstances and obligations for various economic actors.
 It is divided into three groups:

-If your company falls under the Corporate Sustainability Reporting Directive (CSRD), you've got a responsibility to report how well your activities line up with the EU Taxonomy and meet the criteria laid out in the Taxonomy delegated acts.
+If your company falls under the CSRD, you've got a responsibility to report how well your activities line up with the EU Taxonomy and meet the criteria laid out in the Taxonomy delegated acts.
 It's part of the deal, you know?

 Now, for those companies that aren't covered by CSRD, it's not mandatory, but it's worth considering voluntary disclosure.
 Why?
 Well, it can give you access to sustainable financing and show that you're serious about doing business in a responsible way.